EruditeStranger/Federated-Learning/README.md

 Partially homomorphic encryption provided by (https://github.com/data61/python-paillier library)

 E-mail rb622@njit.edu for any questions!
-I'm currently open for exciting opportunites in data science!
+I'm currently open for exciting opportunites in data science/python dev in case you or someone you know is looking for a collaborator/data scientist! :)